Renters Rights LondonRenters Rights LondonRenters Rights London

 House with four or more bedrooms: £3,250

-No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Camden is:
+Not really.
+The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
+From 1 April 2024, the monthly LHA in Camden is:

 Central London (e.g. Holborn, St Pancras)